response-interop/interface/README.md

 logic somewhere outside the response object itself.

 Earlier versions of Response-Interop defined a _ResponseStruct_ method called `sendResponse()` for sending the response.
-However, private review indicated that a struct-like object ought not to have methods on it.
+However, private review suggested that a struct-like object ought not to have methods on it.

+Further, private review indicated that separating the sending logic to its own interface would make it easier to provide alternative mechanisms for sending, such as during testing, or when integrating with pre-existing packages and libraries.

-With that in mind, Response-Interop separates the sending logic to another interface, _ResponseSenderService_.
-This keeps the _ResponseStruct_ more struct-like, composed only of properties.
+With all that in mind, Response-Interop opts to separate the sending logic to its own interface, _ResponseSenderService_.
+This keeps the _ResponseStruct_ more struct-like, and makes the sending logic independent of any particular _ResponseStruct_ implementation.

 ### Why not put the _ResponseHeadersCollection_ methods directly on the _ResponseStruct_?